title-robbie-title/title-robbie-title/README.md

 -  Hi, I’m Robbie
--  I’m interested in learning about qaunt development
+-  I’m interested in learning about quant development
 -  I’m currently learning python.
 -  How to reach me: duncanrobbie1998@gmail.com
 -  Fun fact: I am currently studying computing and IT with the open university.